What is the rarest wine in the world?

 Tyrian

 One of the newest grape varieties to come into existence was genetically ‘bred’ by an Australian company.
-One winery – McWilliams Wines in Australia – grows the variety; it is a hybrid of Cabernet Sauvignon and the Spanish variety Sumoll.
-Tyrian ripens extremely late, offering notes of plum and violets, with a deep color and bright hue.
+One winery – McWilliams Wines in Australia – grows the variety, a hybrid of Cabernet Sauvignon and the Spanish variety Sumoll.
+Tyrian ripens extremely late, offering notes of plum and violets with a deep color and bright hue.

 Welschriesling

 No, this is no relation to the Celtic traditions of South Wales in the UK.
-This variety also has nothing to do with Germany’s Riesling grape, funnily enough.
+Funnily enough, this variety also has nothing to do with Germany’s Riesling grape.
 It is mainly planted in Austria, producing light, floral, delicate wines with a forceful acidity, even in warmer climates.
 Rarely seen outside the FatherLand, this variety can occasionally dazzle us with the capacity to make intense, complex dessert wines when subjected to botrytis.

 top producers: